-Classics English Literature Major
+Great Texts English Literature Major (BA and minor)

-The Great Texts English literature major at HBU boasts a newly designed major and minor designed for students who want to learn from the best and most influential thinkers and writers of the past.
+HBU boasts a newly designed major and minor designed for students who want to learn from the best and most influential thinkers and writers of the past.
 The program is for students who want to cross the boundaries of traditionally defined disciplines in the humanities.
 It’s for students who want flexibility both in course offerings and in career opportunities.

-Texts in HBU’s Classics Degree
+Texts in HBU’s Great Texts English Literature Degree

-- You don’t think it’s right to have to choose between studying The Federalist Papers and “The Lord of the Rings,” Herman Melville and the Wars of the Roses, an advanced Shakespeare class and a Classical Mythology course featuring Ovid’s “Metamorphoses.”
-It’s not that you don’t have focus; you just see the connections between history, literature, politics and intellectual movements.
+- You don’t think it’s right to have to choose between studying The Federalist Papers and “The Lord of the Rings,” Herman Melville and the Wars of the Roses, an advanced Shakespeare class and a Classical Mythology course featuring Ovid’s Metamorphoses.
+It’s not that you don’t have focus; you just see the connections between history, literature, politics, and intellectual movements.
 You want to explore those connections.

 - You love the Middle Ages, and your dream is to go to graduate school for a degree in Medieval Studies.
-You want to take English, history and politics courses that feature great works from your favorite era, and you want all those courses to count toward your degree.
+You want to take English, history, art, and politics courses that feature great works from your favorite era, and you want all those courses to count toward your degree.
 You want the breadth of a Great Texts program and the focused approach that comes with the optional concentration in Medieval & Renaissance Studies.

 - Your favorite Latin professor has convinced you to sign up for yet another upper-level translation course.
 Who knows?
 You might decide to pursue a graduate degree in Classical languages.
 It makes sense to take history and philosophy courses that would complement your coursework.
 You can do this with a Great Texts major with a concentration in Classical Studies.